sjain882/GmailOnWake-Win/README.md

 First, configure the path to the built `GmailOnWake-Win.exe` in `GmailOnWake-Win-Launcher.dll.config`.

 Then, add `GmailOnWake-Win-Launcher.exe` to Resume tasks instead of Suspend tasks: https://github.com/sjain882/Ethernet-ForWakeOnLanOnly-Win?tab=readme-ov-file#how-to-use

+# Use case

+My father often wakes up the HTPC to watch streams, but forgets to close them, which prevents the PC from sleeping.
+Additionally, other programs like OBS and/or VPN could also keep the computer awake.
+Its important for me to remotely check the system and sleep it after he has used it, to prevent wasting energy.